MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Understanding Publicity Rights in Japan

-Publicity rights, as recognized by Japanese case law (Supreme Court decision on February 2, 2012 (H24.2.2)), refer to the exclusive right to utilize the customer-attracting power of a person’s name, likeness, and other personal attributes.
+Publicity rights, as recognized by Japanese case law (Supreme Court decision of February 2, 2012, the so-called Pink Lady case), are defined as the exclusive right to exploit the customer-attracting power of a person’s name, likeness, and similar personal attributes.
+The Supreme Court identified the following three modes of infringing use of such attributes:

 ▶︎ Supreme Court decision on February 2, 2012 (H24.2.2) (The Pink Lady Case)